EndoTaishi/CLASSIC/tools/ghgASCIILoader/README.md

 `bin/ghgASCIILoader  [ghg name, e.g. CO2] [input file]`

 Where ghg name is either 'CO2' or 'CH4' and the input file is an ASCII text file with year and GHG mole fraction.
+Expected units for both are ppmv.

 # Structure

-The original met file looks like this:
+The text GHG file is expected to look like this:

 `1700  276.59`
 `1701  276.62`